jbcodeforce/ML-studies/docs/coding/pytorch.md

 ## Environment setup

-Use mini conda, and jupyter notebooks:
+Use mini conda for package management and virtual environment management, and jupyter notebooks.

 ### Install

-* Using Python 3 and pip:
+* Using Python 3 and pip3, install torch

     ```sh
     pip3 install torch torchvision torchaudio